MMarco94/linux-guides/immutable-os/syncthing.md

 ```
 podman run -d \
   --name=syncthing \
+  --label io.containers.autoupdate=registry \
   -e PUID=0 \
   -e PGID=0 \
   -p 127.0.0.1:8384:8384 \
   -p 22000:22000/tcp \
   -p 22000:22000/udp \
   -p 21027:21027/udp \
+  -v ~/.config/syncthing:/config:Z \
   -v ~/Documents/share1:/data1:Z \
   -v ~/Documents/share2:/data2:Z \
   lscr.io/linuxserver/syncthing:latest
 ```

 I've made the following modifications:
-- Replaced the `docker` command with `podman`
+- Replace the `docker` command with `podman`
-- Removed optional arguments, to make it simpler
+- Remove optional arguments, to make it simpler
+- Add `--label io.containers.autoupdate=registry`, that will instruct podman to keep the container up to date
-- Removed the restart policy, as later in the guide we'll use `systemd` to manage the execution of this container
+- Remove the restart policy, as later in the guide we'll use `systemd` to manage the execution of this container
+- Add `127.0.0.1:` to the port binding, to make the administration webpage accessible only on your computer, to make things a bit more secure
 - Use `0` instead of `1000` for PUID and GUID.
 While not ideal, those settings will make it so the processes *inside* the container will run as root, while *outside* the container will behave as your user.
 This setting is not suggested for production uses, but will work for our use case.
-- Add `127.0.0.1:` to the port binding, to make the administration webpage accessible only on your computer, to make things a bit more secure
 - Add `:Z` to the volume binding, to allow the container to read and write the folders we want to share.

 **Please replace `~/Documents/share1` and `~/Documents/share2` with the folder(s) you've created in step 1**.
 As a reminder, `~` represents your home folder.
 Feel free to add or remove as many folders as you want.